![]() |

 All marble, travertine and limestone will etch and most are also prone to staining, which is why these stones are typically not recommended in the kitchen... unless you are willing to let them age naturally... spots and all.

-But some of these stones are very dense and won't absorb a thing or stain at all, especially when polished, which helps decrease absorption rates for any stone.
+Some stones are very dense and won't absorb a thing or stain at all, especially when polished, which helps decrease absorption rates for any stone.

 You want a stone that won't do either (won't etch or stain) for the kitchen.
 That's granite.